 Floorboard and toe pan position cannot be altered, as it will interfere with brake and accelerator pedal movement or cause driver discomfort.
-The floor may be covered with normal pad and carpeting only.
+The floor may be covered with normal pad and carpeting only (except P30032/42 models).
 No floor covering should be under the accelerator pedal area it will interfere with accelerator control movement.
-Carpeting must have 1" minimum clearance to the accelerator pedal and should be cut-pile only.
+Carpeting must have 1" minimum clearance to the accelerator pedal and should be cutpile only.
 Carpeting must be properly secured to prevent any movement.
+Parking brake installation and adjustment procedure: